interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 ### Connectors

 A *connector* is a system that provides the service of forwarding Interledger packets towards the destination provided in the packet.
-Packets are forwarded across connections between senders, connectors and receivers, called *accounts*.
+Packets are forwarded across connections (called *accounts*) between senders, connectors and receivers.

-Interledger packets describe tiny amounts of money, which may be settled individually or in aggregate through various kinds of external payment systems collectively referred to as *ledgers*.
+Interledger packets describe amounts of money, which may be settled individually or in aggregate through various kinds of external payment systems collectively referred to as *ledgers*.
 Ledgers can include blockchains, but also banks, peer-to-peer payment schemes, automated clearing house (ACH), mobile money institutions and even central-bank operated real-time gross settlement (RTGS) systems among many other types.
 Some ledgers support very efficient settlement, while others support only slower forms.
 In general, the faster and cheaper the ledger, the more often an account is settled.
-See [IL-RFC 22](../0022-hashed-timelock-agreements) for more information on different ledger types and settlement strategies.
+See [IL-RFC 22](../0022-hashed-timelock-agreements/0022-hashed-timelock-agreements.md) for more information on different ledger types and settlement strategies.
 Settlement does not occur between the sender and receiver directly.
 Each connector settles only with its direct neighbors.

 Connectors may generate revenue from Interledger payments by reducing the amount on each packet slightly before forwarding.
 Connectors may also convert an incoming packet denominated in one currency or asset type to an outgoing packet denominated in another currency or asset type.